lemos999/Project-LaTeXize-CSAT-2026-solving-/README.md

 The purpose of this project is to verify that an AI can not only transcribe mathematical documents into LaTeX but also extract and textualize the logical, solvable information contained within visual elements like graphs and geometric figures.

-## ✅ Verification: 2026 CSAT Mock Exam
+## ✅ Verification: 2026 CSAT Exam

-The reliability of LaTeXize was rigorously tested by converting the entire 2026 mock College Scholastic Ability Test (CSAT) Mathematics exam (Odd Type) into LaTeX.
+The reliability of LaTeXize was rigorously tested by converting the entire 2026 College Scholastic Ability Test (CSAT) Mathematics exam (Odd Type) into LaTeX.
 The generated code, including the VLE tags, was then used to solve every problem.

 > **Note:** Copyright for the test questions used in this verification belongs to the Korea Institute for Curriculum and Evaluation (KICE).